Dems want to tax high earners to protect Medicare solvency

-Democrats expect to submit legislative language on their Medicare plan to the Senate's parliamentarian in the next few days, the aides said.
-It was the latest sign that Majority Leader Chuck Schumer, D-N.Y., and Sen. Joe Manchin, D-W.Va., could be edging toward a compromise the party hopes to push through Congress this summer over solid Republican opposition.
+Democrats expect to submit legislative language on their Medicare plan to the Senate’s parliamentarian in the next few days, the aides said.
+It was yet another sign that Majority Leader Chuck Schumer, D-N.Y., and Sen. Joe Manchin, D-W.Va., could be edging toward a compromise the party hopes to push through Congress this summer over solid Republican opposition.
 Manchin scuttled last year’s bill.

 Under the latest proposal, people earning more than $400,000 a year and couples making more than $500,000 would have to pay a 3.8% tax on their earnings from tax-advantaged businesses called pass throughs.
 Until now, many of them have been using a loophole to avoid paying that levy.